ansible/ansible-docker-base/README.md

 2) In the sidebar labeled Settings, find the entry marked "Build Triggers"
 3) On the Build Triggers page, copy the trigger url to your clipboard
 4) Run the scripts/request-build.py script
-5) When prompted, paste the trigger url into the script
+5) When prompted, enter a name for this repository
+6) At the next prompt, paste the trigger url into the script
-6) The script will trigger automated rebuilds on dockerhub
+7) The script will trigger automated rebuilds on dockerhub

+Note: The script saves the build triggers into ~/.dockerhub-ansible-build.
+So on subsequent builds, you should be able to just type in the

 Testing